cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Geochem.md

 ---
 section: Katherine
-displayTitle: Geochemistry
+displayTitle: Geochemistry Of The Western States
-uriTitle: Geochemistry
+uriTitle: geochemistry
 ---

-Geochemistry Of The Western States

 I'm rolled up in their red tape,
 And their bullshit policies,